Clicky

 If the ski is lacking top end, where it takes off just fine but doesn’t go as fast as it used to, then it could be a bad supercharger.

-If this is the case and the watercraft does fewer RPMs than normal, then I recommend you stop riding it and take it to a professional.
+If this is the case and the jet ski does fewer RPMs than normal, then I recommend you stop riding it and take it to a professional.
 Repairing a supercharger is not easy and should be done by a professional, especially if it has blown out.

-If the supercharger is blown, then you could have metal pieces in the engine which will do more damage, and a professional needs to look at it.
+If the supercharger is blown, then you could have metal pieces in the engine which will do more damage, and you need to take it to a professional.

-Make sure the hoses haven’t blown off from the supercharger.
+Make sure the hoses haven’t blown off from the jet ski’s supercharger.

 One Last Thing…

-Above all else, take it to a dealership or repair shop.
+Above all else, take it to a jet ski dealership or repair shop.
 Those guys see this type of stuff all the time and will know right away what your problem could be.

 Jet skis can be dangerous, and if you don’t know what you’re doing, let someone who does do it.